- Chart

 Market Position

-Market Share: Information on precise market share for niche ETFs like LCTU is not readily available in a standardized format.
-Its market share is likely small given its specific thematic focus.
+Market Share: Information on specific market share for niche ETFs like CATH is not readily available or standardized.
+Its market share is likely small compared to broad S&P 500 ETFs due to its specialized nature.

 Competitors